jackburton79/bescreencapture/README.md

-A: Not every codec supports every clip configuration: some codecs can only support some particular color depth, or certain particular sizes (i.e. 320x200): try changing the "Clip color depth" option in the "Advanced" settings.
+A: Not every codec supports every clip configuration: some codecs can only support some particular color depth, or certain particular sizes (i.e. 320x200): try changing the "Clip color depth" option in the "Options" tab.
 The default (32 bit), though, should work for most codecs.

-Q: BeScreenCapture crashed while using the codec <insert your favourite codec name here> !!!
+Q: BeScreenCapture crashed while using the codec \<insert your favourite codec name here\> !!!

 A: There are many buggy codecs around.
 I've seen many codecs which simply refuse to record anything, and in some cases, codecs which simply crash (3ivx, for example).